leimingyu/leimingyu.github.io/_pages/about.md

 I enjoyed accelerating complex algorithms on modern accelerators.
 I have a background in computer architecture, machine learning, deep learning, and medical imaging.
 I am enthusiastic about the software and hardware stacks of GPU design and its feature development.
+Currently, I am doing GPU-related research in the Graphics Research Team at Qualcomm.

 I received my Ph.D from Northeastern University.
 I performed doctoral research in the Northeastern University Computer Architecture Research Lab ([NUCAR](https://ece.northeastern.edu/groups/nucar/research.html)),